Menstruation Problems

 Prevention/remedies/treatment of menstruation problems

-- First and foremost.
-A diet that gets your fats right, especially cholesterol.
-This will usually correct any imbalance of other hormones like estrogen, progesterone and testosterone.
+- A diet that gets your fats right, especially cholesterol.
+This will usually correct any imbalance of other hormones like excess estrogen, insufficient progesterone and low testosterone.

 - Eliminate sugar and sweet foods.
 Adopting a no-sugar diet will also help get the hormones back under control.
 A healthy diet should be delicious and sustaining, able to sustain you all day without hunger pangs or mood or energy swings.
 With such a diet it is also easy to lose weight and stay that way for the rest of your life.
 This is the kind of diet I detail in Grow Youthful.
 It eliminates sugar and sweet foods, avoids or reduces starches, avoids wheat and everything made from it, and is low in all other grains.